patOseo/utm-cookies/readme.txt

 Currently, the parameters are 'utm_source', 'utm_medium', 'utm_campaign', 'utm_adgroup', 'utm_term'.
 Support for custom parameters will be added in the future.

+= How long will the cookies be set? =

+Cookies will clear after 30 days.
+Support for custom time will be added in the future.

 == Changelog ==